fabriciobrag/LABjs-eh/README.md

 LABjs-eh (Loading And Blocking JavaScript w/ Error Handling)
 =======================================

+~~ PLEASE NOTE!
+I HAVE ONLY UPDATED "LAB.src.js" YOU WILL NEED TO BUILD YOUR OWN MIN VERSION ~~

 This is a fork of LABjs with the addition of an error handling option.
 The production build of LABjs handles errors in any loaded script by silently terminating.
 This fork allows you to handle those errors instead of ignoring them.

 Usage: